kotlin - Why can public inline functions call private constructors -

 - why can internal inline fun call private constructor? (a public fun couldn't)

-function can access non-public api, because can called in same module, , won't suffer binary incompatibility might introduced when api changes , calling module not re-compiled (see docs). such calls prohibited public api inline
+an internal inline function can access non-public api, because can called in same module, , won't suffer binary incompatibility might introduced when api changes , calling module not re-compiled (see docs). such calls prohibited public api inline functions.

 - why can public inline fun call internal function?